tatsu432/data-analysis-agent/README.md

 ## Architecture Notes

-The project follows a clean separation of concerns:
+The project follows a clean separation of concerns with three independent servers:

+1. **MCP Server** (`src/mcp_server/`):
+   - Defines and exposes tools via FastMCP
+   - Runs on port 8082 (default)
-- **MCP Server** (`src/mcp_server/`): Defines and exposes tools via FastMCP.
-Tools are independent and can be reused by other agents or services.
+   - Tools are independent and can be reused by other agents or services

+2. **LangGraph Server** (`src/langgraph_server/`):
+   - Defines the agent workflow and consumes MCP tools via HTTP
+   - Served via `langgraph dev` command (official LangGraph Server runtime)
+   - Runs on port 2024 (default) with endpoints: `/threads`, `/runs`, `/messages`
+   - Provides built-in persistence, event streaming, and checkpointing
+   - Can also run in CLI mode: `python -m src.langgraph_server`
-- **LangGraph Server** (`src/langgraph_server/`): Defines the agent workflow and consumes MCP tools.
-The agent doesn't need to know about tool implementation details, only their interfaces.
+   - The agent doesn't need to know about tool implementation details, only their interfaces

+3. **Streamlit UI** (`src/app/ui.py`):
+   - Web-based user interface
+   - Connects to LangGraph server via HTTP API
+   - Runs on port 8501 (default, Streamlit default)
+   - Completely decoupled from the agent implementation

-This architecture makes it easy to:
+This architecture provides:
-- Add new tools by extending the MCP server
-- Reuse tools across different agents
+- **Separation of concerns**: Each server has a single responsibility
-- Test tools independently
+- **Scalability**: Each component can be scaled independently
-- Scale tools as separate services
+- **Testability**: Components can be tested in isolation
+- **Flexibility**: Easy to swap UI implementations or add new clients
+- **Reusability**: Tools and agent can be used by other services